dotnet/docs/docs/ai/prompt-engineering-in-dot-net.md

 Instructions are typically more effective when used with examples.
 However, when you use both in a prompt you should make sure that the instructions are either above or below the examples for best model performance.

-The Completion API accepts any instructions that you include in an engineered prompt.
-The Chat Completion API only accepts instructions that you include in a [system message](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/advanced-prompt-engineering?pivots=programming-language-chat-completions#system-message).
+The Completion API accepts any instructions that you include in a prompt.
+The Chat Completion API only accepts instructions in a [system message](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/advanced-prompt-engineering?pivots=programming-language-chat-completions#system-message) or a user message.

 ### Primary content